Visual Acuity Prediction on Real-Life Patient Data Using a Machine Learning Based Multistage System: Methods and implementation

 \subsubsection{OCT biomarker classification}

-In order to complete incomplete OCT biomarker documentations, our multistage system consists of an ensemble of different models for the local (slice-wise) OCT classification, which in turn enables a global (scan-wise) OCT biomarker classification.
-Within our proposed approach, OCT biomarkers are firstly classified using the provided OCT images of the OCT scans' slices (OCT B-scans).
-For the following scan-wise OCT biomarker classification, the slice-wise classifications are combined by utilizing the respectively obtained classification confidences.
-Based on the obtained OCT biomarker classifications, the subsequent VA modelling is realized as a time series prediction using, among others, different ML- and DL-based models such as multilayer perceptrons (MLP) \cite{Hinton1990} and recurrent neural networks \cite{Hochreiter1997, Chung2014}.
+Within our proposed approach, OCT biomarkers are firstly classified using the provided OCT B-scan images (local, slice-wise classification).
+These B-scan images are slices through the three-dimensional, scanned back of the eye produced by the OCT scan.
+The local, slice-wise classifications are then combined in order to classify the whole OCT scan (global, scan-wise classification).
+To complete incomplete OCT biomarker documentations, our multistage system consists of an ensemble of different models for the local, slice-wise OCT classification, which in turn therefore enables the global, scan-wise OCT biomarker classification.
+For the scan-wise OCT biomarker classification, the beforehand obtained slice-wise classifications are combined via a random forest classifier as based on our classification scheme.
+For this combination purpose, the slice-wise obtained classification confidences are utilized and fused to a scan-wise, global class.